 In terms of durability, the Highway Ridges design received the highest score of 5/5.
 This design only involves the wheelchair resting in the built in ridges of the platform.
 This platform will likely be made out of metal, and thus will be a strong and durable material that will not wear down quickly during successive uses.
 The Traction Blocks design and Combined Design each received a 4/5 due to the possibility of the traction material wearing down over time.
 If this material degrades, it will be less effective at reducing the users velocity to prevent rotation, which then reduces the users safety.
 Thus, these designs received a lower score.
 Finally, the three designs were compared against the cost to fabricate.
-The Highway Ridges design received a 5/5 due to the reasonable cost to purchase a platform and build in the ridges.
-The Traction Blocks design received 4/5 due to the higher cost of buying a sufficient traction material and rigidly attaching it to the blocks.
+The Highway Ridges design received a 5/5 due to the higher cost of buying a sufficient traction material and rigidly attaching it to the blocks.
 The Combined Design received the lowest score of a 3/5 due to summing the costs of fabricating both the Highway Ridges and Traction Blocks designs.
 Overall, the Highway Ridges design most closely follows the design criteria outlined in the design matrix and scored the highest at 95/100.
 Thus, it is the best option for solving the problem outlined by the client.